PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

 \end{lstlisting} \

 ### Frontend Functionality
-Testing the functionality of the React Frontend part of the application was achieved using the Selenium [@seleniumref] Framework, specifically the Selenium WebDriver.
+Testing the functionality of the React frontend part of the application was achieved using the Selenium [@seleniumref] framework, specifically the Selenium WebDriver.
 Selenium, being the industry standard for browser automation provides the ability to automate the actions a user would take in a browser, such as clicking, going to a specific URL or reading values of a web page. \

 Selenium runs on a system based on drivers for each individual browser, such as Google Chrome, Firefox or